 - counseling and career guidance, and facilitating access to education through provision of scholastic materials.

 Our OVC care and support is integrated into existing child medical services during clinic appointments as well as at homes.
-At the district level, we work with the District Probation Office, District Health Teams, Health unit In-charges, health workers and District Education Officers for referrals and linkages.
 In the community, the program assimilates with existing community/institution structures such as schools, community and religious leaders, and community volunteers (VHTs, Peer Educator).

 For additional OVC services that are not directly provided by MJAP, we make referrals/linkages to other services providers.
-OVC services are offered in Kampala within a radius of <30km from Mulago; and in Mbarara district.
+OVC services are offered in Kampala within a radius of <30km from Mulago.
 MJAP provides training to care givers of OVC in the Village Savings and Loans Association (VSLA) model; which includes: group formation; Income Generating Activities (IGAs) selection, planning and management; financial literacy; business skills; marketing, and utilization of savings from the VSLA as a start-up capital.

 Following the training, MJAP provides in kind start-up capital for the most vulnerable which is based on the realized capacity and interest of the beneficiary.
 MJAP links the saving groups to community microfinance institutions to enable them access loans to establish and expand their IGAs.